How to make a LED Headphone Stand

 Adding the perspex

-I did not do that I drilled a hole only partway through the front so it lined up with the other holes.
+I didn’t do that—instead, I drilled only partway through the front so it lined up with the other holes.

 Putting the LED headphone stand together